JeremiahM18/gym-db/README.md

 The project is intentionally designed as a backend data foundation, not a UI-focused application.

+## Project Intent

+GymDB is a deliberately engineered, end-to-end learning system.

+The goal of this project is to design and build a **production-grade backend foundation** first-focusing on data quality, determinism, inference, and safe evolution-before layering on a frontend application with the same level of rigor.

+This approach mirrors how real-world platforms are developed:
+- Backend systems are designed for correctness, auditability, and long-term stability
+- Frontend applications are built on top of reliable, well-defined data contracts

+A central focus of GymDB is **rule-based inference**:
+- Translating noisy real-world data into structured, explainable attributes
+- Making inference decisions deterministic and auditable
+- Versioning inference logic independently from schemas and APIs

+By building each layer intentionally and in sequence, this project is used to gain hands-on experience with:
+- Data engineering pipelines
+- Inference system design
+- Backend API contracts
+- Versioning and backward compatibility
+- Frontend integration on top of evolving data systems

 ## Key Features

 ### Geospatial Gym Discovery